 Unfortunately, many merchants are seduced by the deceptive teaser rate.
 Also called an introductory rate, it is an absurdly low payment processing rate to make it appear your business is getting an attractive deal.
 Think twice before signing on the dotted line if the price is too good to be true.
 Trust us, it is.

 These teaser rates are typically only valid for a short period or don’t include all the required interchange or transaction fees.
-Processors may lose money on the basic credit card rates but makeup or surge of other transaction types, such as card not present (CNP).
+Processors may lose money on the basic credit card rates but makeup or surge of other transaction types, such as card, not present (CNP).

 2. The Contract Term

 Many payment processors require you to adhere to a contract term upon setup.
 This contract is valid until the specified time is exhausted and may contain hidden cancel fees.
-In addition, it may automatically renew if you do not cancel within a certain amount of time.
+Besides, it may automatically renew if you do not cancel within a certain amount of time.
 Before signing anything, be sure to carefully read through all documentation and question the part not understood.
-Any reputable provider will be happy to address your concerns and may edit any unfair terms to earn your business.
+Any reputable provider will be happy to address your concerns and edit any unfair terms to earn your business.
 If not, consider switching your payment processor sooner rather than later.

 3. Not a Fully Integrated Solution